Include a tailored cover letter with every job application

-Job applications can be stressful and it’s often difficult to decide what you should or shouldn’t include in your application.
-But if you want to prove to a new employer that you’re the ideal applicant then it is a good idea to include a cover letter and an absolute must if the job description or advertisement requires one.
+Job applications can be stressful, and it’s often difficult to decide what you should or shouldn’t include in your application.
+But suppose you want to prove to a new employer that you’re the ideal applicant.
+In that case, it is good to include a cover letter and an absolute must if the job description or advertisement requires one.

 Your cover letter is the first important step towards being offered an interview.
 In fact, some prospective employers will refuse to accept your resume if it does not come with a cover letter.

-Your cover letter is important because it gives you the opportunity to introduce yourself, show your personality and give a good first impression.
+Your cover letter is crucial because it allows you to introduce yourself, show your personality and give an excellent first impression.
 Think of it this way: you wouldn’t walk into a party or gathering, approach someone and just start rambling at them about your life, would you?
 No. You’d shake hands, introduce yourself, find out a bit about them and carry on from there.

 Your cover letter can be the deciding factor in whether your resume is even considered for a review.
-It’s important to take the time to carefully craft your cover letter to show the hiring manager who you are and why you’re the candidate they’ve been looking for.
+Take the time to carefully craft your cover letter to show the hiring manager who you are and why you’re the candidate they’ve been looking for.
 It’s not as daunting as you think.
 Read on to find out why.

 The most important thing is that your cover letter is easy to read.
 Don’t try to fill the page with a description of everything in your resume.
 That’s not the role of a cover letter.
-This is your chance to show what you can bring to a position over and above the strengths and experience found in your resume.
+This is your chance to show what you will bring to the position adding to your strengths and experience found in your resume.

 Avoid fancy fonts and colours, as this makes it difficult to read.
 This is a professional document, so make sure it looks like it.
 Aim for short and sweet, give the facts, and if they want more, they’ll find it on your resume.